Dallas Cowboys vs. New York Giants NFL Week 5 Odds, Plays and Insights for October 10, 2021

-The Dallas Cowboys (3-1) bring a three-game winning streak into a matchup with the New York Giants (1-3) on Sunday, October 10, 2021 at AT&T Stadium.
-Dallas is favored by a touchdown.
-The over/under is set at 52 for the contest.
+The Dallas Cowboys (3-1) are favored by a touchdown as they aim to keep their three-game winning streak going in a matchup with the New York Giants (1-3) on Sunday, October 10, 2021 at AT&T Stadium.
+The point total is 52.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.